mpassid/MPASSid-proxy/idp-authn-impl-shibsp/README.md

 The desired [Shibboleth SP Handler](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPHandler) location and its parameters are configured in the file _/opt/shibboleth-idp/conf/authn/shib-authn-config.xml_.
-The default configuration is referred as _shibboleth.authn.Shib.externalAuthnPath_, which is also referred by the flow definition file (_/opt/shibboleth-idp/flows/authn/Shib/Shib-flow.xml_).
+The default configuration is referred as _shibboleth.authn.ShibExample.externalAuthnPath_, which is also referred by the flow definition file (_/opt/shibboleth-idp/flows/authn/ShibExample/ShibExample-flow.xml_).
 It's possible to configure multiple flows with different SP Handler configurations, or support multiple IdPs for instance via [Shibboleth Embedded Discovery Service] (https://wiki.shibboleth.net/confluence/display/EDS10/Embedded+Discovery+Service).